odayturkeyzsec/0day-dorks/README.md

 # Google Dorks 0day

-GoogleDorks Toolkit is a Python script designed to help security researchers and penetration testers automate Google dorking for finding potential vulnerabilities and information about a target domain.
+Google Dorks 0day is a Python script designed to help security researchers and penetration testers automate Google dorking for finding potential vulnerabilities and information about a target domain.
 The tool utilizes Google search queries, also known as Google hacks, to identify possible security issues and gather valuable information.

 Contact Me : https://t.me/odayturkeyzsec